Danijimenezzz/DJC-HULAT-UC3M-SMM4H-2023/README.md

 ## References

-For this project, other works were studied and reviewed, also somo pieces of code from this projects were re-used for this thesis.
+For this project, other works were studied and reviewed, also somo pieces of code from this previous projects were re-used for our thesis.

 The mentioned previous works are listed below (also, more projects were investigated for research purpouses, and are mentioned in the thesis paper: